insellab/insellab.github.io/gpcr_mutations.md

 *2. **Occurence of all somatic mutation events in each tumor sample.** Indicates the type and location of mutations.
 A gene may be mutated multiple times in the same tumor, hence number of mutation events will typically > number of tumors that show a mutation to a particular gene, as tabulated for 'a' above.*

 These data were compiled from TCGA mutation data, hosted at ([https://xena.ucsc.edu](https://xena.ucsc.edu)).
-The specific source for mutation data for each tumor (sequencing center and analysis pipeline) are indicated in [Table 2]().
+The specific source for mutation data for each tumor (sequencing center and analysis pipeline) are indicated in [Table S1](https://drive.google.com/open?id=1fvKFBhpNL4Nl_g5Be5b3O6FWHxHpU8C3).

+In aaddition, a summarized version of these data can be found in [Supplement 2](https://drive.google.com/open?id=1ROW2FWvDYlP7w5n-qMR8KMapnjkD2Ta9)

 #